Nomophobia treatment

 1. Digital Detox Days: Designate regular “digital detox” days where you intentionally disconnect from your smartphone and other devices.
 This can help you become less reliant on your phone for entertainment and social interaction.

 2. Set Boundaries: Establish clear boundaries for smartphone use.
-For example, avoid using your phone during meals, in the bedroom, or while engaging in other important activities.
+For example, avoid using your phone during meals, in the bedroom, or other essential activities.
 Stick to these boundaries to prevent excessive phone use.

 3. Silent Hours: Designate certain hours of the day as “silent hours” where you turn off or silence your phone.
 This can provide a break from notifications and constant connectivity.